-Re-roofing a house is a time-consuming but necessary process for most people, as every roof has an expiration.
+Replacing a roof on a house is a time-consuming but necessary process for most people, as every roof has an expiration.
 When that day comes to replace your roof, it’s important you know what steps get the job done properly.
-Even if you’ll be hiring a professional (and you should) to take care of the work for you, you’ll still want to know what he’s going to be doing throughout the process, so you know what to look for.
+Even if you’ll be hiring a roofing contractor to take care of the work for you, you’ll still want to know what they are going to be doing throughout the process, so you know what to expect.
 Here are the basic steps for roof replacement.